MarinDushku/MarinDushku/README.md

 🏆 Key Projects

-MARIN.exe Portfolio - Gamified interactive portfolio with 3D environments, achievement systems, and AI chatbot integration using React and Three.js.
+MARIN.exe Portfolio - Gamified interactive portfolio with 3D environments, achievement systems, and a chatbot integration using React and Three.js.

 OpenBCI Brainwave Analyzer - Research application collecting real-time brainwave data with Docker integration and TensorFlow analysis for neuroscience studies.